nakidai/dwm-rice/README.md

 Bar
 --
 I wrote this in python, because why not?
-Place keep sysbar.py and dwmbar/ together, because sysbar.py includes last one.
+Please keep sysbar.py and dwmbar/ together, because sysbar.py includes last one.

 Background
 --